singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 If we kept track of the minimum at each state, we would be able to easily know the minimum.
 We can do this by having each node record what the minimum beneath itself is.
 Then, to find the min, you just look at what the top element thinks is the min.

 When you push an element onto the stack, the element is given the current minimum.
-It sets its "local min"to be the min.
+It sets its "local min" to be the min.

 ```java
 1 	public class  StackWithMin extends Stack<NodeWithMin> {